rahulraghatate/beautiful-jekyll/_posts/2017-10-18-Exploring police stops & arrests vs. ethnicity in NYC.md

 [![plot3]({{ site.url }}/img/arrests_vs_ethnicity/plot3.PNG)]({{ site.url }}/img/arrests_vs_ethnicity/plot3.PNG)

 **Findings**

 + The smoother isn't flat maybe because of residual heteroskedasticity(spread out randomly).
-The heteroskedasticity is not a bug: Poissons are supposed to be heteroskedastic.
++ The heteroskedasticity is not a bug: Poissons are supposed to be heteroskedastic.
 Poisson(λ)random variable has variance $\lambda$ and standard deviation $\sqrt{\lambda}$.
-So the typical size ofthe residuals should go up as the square root of the fitted value.
+So the typical size of the residuals should go up as the square root of the fitted value.
 + To remove this effect, lets create standardized residuals by dividing the raw residuals by the square root of the fitted value.

 Plot of standardized residuals against the log fitted values to reduce the distortions causedby skewness.